phac-nml/genomic_address_service/docs/overview.md

 ### profile_dists: Calculating a Distance Matrix from Initial Samples

 [profile_dists](https://github.com/phac-nml/profile_dists) calculates pairwise distances from categorical input vectors.
-Although profile_dists can calculate distances from any kind of categorical vector, it is common to use vectors that represent gene variants.
+Although profile_dists can calculate distances from any kind of categorical vector, it is common to use vectors that represent gene variants (e.g. multi-locus sequence typing).

 #### Context